ushysder/PeakArchetypes/README.md

 #### 🤕 Clumsy
 Master of disorientation.
 - Mouse look axes (X and Y) randomly invert without warning.
+- Sometimes you'll drop an item from your inventory onto the ground.
 > *Guaranteed to make aiming — or just looking around — 300% harder.*

 #### 💊 Junky